 WITH 5TH ARMY AMPHIBI-OUS FORCES, Feb.
-9-The first Air Force unit to land on the beachhead were men of the soil- business. the aviation engineers.
+9-The first Air Force unit to land on the beachhead were men of the soil- beachhead were men of the soil the aviation engineers.

-at Nettuno which the Italians had used as a takeoff for their observation planes attached to an artillery training school.
+They came in D plus five to do a rush job, the overhaul and enarging of the only landing strip in the area, a small grassy spot at Nettuno which the Italians had used as a takeoff for their observation planes attached to an artillery training school.